lfinocchiaro/virtual-distillation/README.md

 We also added comparisons with other input states such as binomial, cat and GKP states.

-Lastly, we perform some computations on scalability by pushing the protocol to high-mode or high-Fock state.
+All the results are found in the main notebook virtual_distillation.ipynb which walks through everything.
+The functions are separated in functions.py for clarity.

-The notebook virtual_distillation.ipynb walks through everything.
-The functions in functions.py are separated for clarity.
+In the testing file we perform some computations on scalability by pushing the protocol to high-mode or high-Fock state regimes, as well as some analysis on eigenvector drift.